 Killer Reporting Detail

-In the past, with standard Google “Out Of The Box” tracking, you could see where calls were coming from, but you could not qualify them.
+In the past, with standard Google “Out Of The Box” tracking, you could see where calls were coming from, but qualifying them was almost impossible.
+That’s because Google’s Call Details report was severely limited.

 - Full phone number